 I did earn an Air Medal for my time with Dust Off.
 About six or so months after I returned home I received this card informing me of the honor and asked if I wanted to have it presented to me in a formal ceremony.
 I, very impolitely, wrote in large red letters, “Fuck No” and sent it back.
 They still mailed it to me.

 I learned a few lessons of course.
 There’s the usual about hard work, etc. But there was also

 Don’t sweat the small shit

 Do your job despite the dumbasses that might surround you

-When deciding whether to do the hard or dangerous stuff with folks who want to be there or be around the pretenders and draftees – always go with the tough folks who want to be there, it’s safer.
+When deciding whether to do the hard or dangerous stuff with folks who want to be there or the easy stuff with the pretenders and draftees – always go with the tough folks who want to be there, it’s safer.

 One final comment: My dad gave me three pieces of advice before I went to Boot Camp: Keep my mouth shut, bowels open and don’t volunteer for anything.
 I kept my bowels open.

 John L. Hollis

 CWO3, U.S. Coast Guard (ret)